astik/grunt-maven-plugin-bug69/README.md

 * https://github.com/allegro/grunt-maven-plugin/issues/69

+As @adamdubiel said in this issue, my needs for grunt+maven may not be in accordance with GMP philosophy.
+I make a faulty configuration / file structure that leads to a malfunction.
+By respecting GMP way of working, everything should be fine.

 ## What is the problem

 While packaging, package.json is searched into basedir while bower.json is searched into target-grunt.